Jael-G/Mine-Scan/README.md

 - Current players and maximum players
 - Latency

-The program uses `tqdm` to display the progress per-range and `termcolor` to stylize everything.
+The program uses `tqdm` to display the progress per-range, `termcolor` to stylize everything and `requests` to send the data to a Discord webhook if provided.

 # Installation
 To get started download the repository, install the necessary dependencies, and run the script: